Aaron Burr: Death

 Burr died in a boarding home after suffering two strokes in Port Richmond, New York, on Staten Island, on September 14, 1836, at age 80, the same day that his divorce was officially completed.
+He died deeply in debt.
 The boarding house later became known as the St. James Hotel.
 He was buried near his father's gravesite in Princeton, New Jersey.

+John Quincy Adams wrote in his diary a year after Burr's death: "Burr's life, take it all together, was such as in any country of sound morals his friends would be desirous of burying in quiet oblivion."